Compliance

 Information Security Laws and Regulations 101

 With the evolving landscape of cybersecurity threats, businesses must stay stay abreast of the latest cybersecurity frameworks and regulations.
 Cybersecurity compliance not only helps organizations avoid costly data breaches and regulatory fines, but it also protects their reputation and customer trust.
-As Uncle Ben said to Peter Parker in Spider-Man, "With great power comes great responsibility."
+Information security laws play a crucial role in safeguarding critical infrastructure, such as energy and transportation sectors, and support national security by reducing the risk of cyberattacks on essential services.
+As Uncle Ben said to Peter Parker in Spider-Man, “With great power comes great responsibility.”
 Similarly, with great amounts of data and technology comes a great responsibility to secure them.

 Key Cybersecurity Regulations

-Cybersecurity regulations are a critical aspect of the cybersecurity frameworks that organizations must comply with to protect themselves and their customers' data.
+Cybersecurity regulations are a critical aspect of the cybersecurity frameworks that organizations must comply with to protect themselves and their customers’ data.
+These regulations require organizations to implement robust cybersecurity practices to manage risks and ensure compliance.
 Here are some of the key cybersecurity regulations that businesses should be aware of:

 General Data Protection Regulation (GDPR)

 The GDPR is a European Union (EU) data protection regulation that came into effect on May 25, 2018.
 It intends to protect the privacy and personal data of EU residents by providing guidelines for data processing and handling.
-Non-compliance with GDPR can lead to hefty fines of up to 4% of a company's annual revenue or €20 million, whichever is higher.
+GDPR requires organizations to be transparent about data collection and to practice data minimization to enhance user privacy and legal compliance.
+Non-compliance with GDPR can lead to hefty fines of up to 4% of a company’s annual revenue or €20 million, whichever is higher.

 • Created: May 25, 2018